FOREX-Yen and euro sink as China and Japan ease global nerves

 “China has shown its mettle with a firmer fix but am I impressed?
 Not overly,” said Tobias Davis, head of corporate treasury sales at Western Union in London.

 “It’s a well-received relief rally in risk sentiment which is well overdue.
 But the China data was terrible and Japan’s woes continue.”
-(Reporting by Lisa Twaronite; Editing by Ruth Pitchford)
+(Reporting by Lisa Twaronite; Editing by Eric Meijer and Katharine Houreld)